Skip to contents

 sampleGroups

 For PeakDensityParam: A vector of the same length than samples defining the sample group assignments (i.e. which samples belong to which sample group).
-This parameter is mandatory for the PeakDensityParam and has to be provided also if there is no sample grouping in the experiment (in which case all samples should be assigned to the same group).
+This parameter is mandatory for PeakDensityParam and has to be defined also if there is no sample grouping in the experiment (in which case all samples should be assigned to the same group).
+Samples for which a NA is provided will not be considered in the feature definitions step.
+Providing NA for all blanks in an experiment will for example avoid features to be defined for signals (chrom peaks) present only in blank samples.

 bw